"Inner Child? That's Weird" - Why Science Supports Inner Child Healing

 Understanding Inner Child Healing: A Scientific Perspective

 The concept of "Inner Child" healing often raises eyebrows, particularly among those who lean toward science-based, empirical approaches to personal growth.
-It can sound a bit abstract, like something you might encounter in a new-age retreat.
-But this practice is grounded in both psychological principles and neurobiological insights.
-So, let’s unpack what Inner Child healing truly involves, why it’s beneficial, and how it can profoundly transform one’s emotional and mental well-being.
+It can sound a bit abstract, but this practice is grounded in both psychological principles and neurobiological insights.
+So, let’s unpack what Inner Child healing truly involves, why it’s beneficial, and how it can profoundly transform your emotional and mental well-being.

 What is the Inner Child?

 The term "Inner Child" refers to the collection of subconscious memories, emotions, and experiences from our early years.
-These aren’t just vague recollections; they’re formative elements stored within the emotional and cognitive areas of the brain, like the amygdala and hippocampus.
-These areas play a crucial role in how we respond to emotions and stress today.
+These formative elements are stored within the emotional and cognitive areas of the brain, like the amygdala and hippocampus, and although the inciting events happened years ago, the stored sensations and implicit memories play a significant role in how we respond to stressful situations today.

-In simple terms, the Inner Child holds the essence of our childhood self, including the core beliefs, fears, and coping mechanisms we developed in response to our environment.
+So when I say Inner Child, I'm referring to the part that holds core beliefs, fears, and coping mechanisms we developed in response to our environment when we were young.
 Our early life experiences, especially trauma or unmet needs, influence our adult behavior, often in ways we aren’t consciously aware of.
-For instance, the feeling of abandonment during childhood can later manifest as fear of rejection or an overly strong need for validation.
+Abandonment during childhood can later manifest as fear of rejection or an overly strong need for validation.
+Neglect in childhood can manifest in having no needs at all and being chronically "fine" - a sign you're actually detached from your body screaming for it's needs to be met.

 Why Inner Child Healing is Beneficial